Wondering which dating app will get you the best results in the shortest amount of time?

 To start a conversation, tap the conversation bubble in the top-right corner.
 This will bring up all your matches.
 Just tap on the person’s photo and you can type in your message.

-Many guys default to just a simple “Hey” or “Hi there,” which isn’t the way to stand out on a dating app.
+Many guys default to just a simple “Hey” or “Hi there,” which isn’t the way to stand out on dating sites.
 You can usually bet that the higher quality your match is, the harder it will be to get her attention.

 Having a few tried-and-true Tinder icebreaker messages can save you a ton of time, and get you a ton of dates.
 Just like your bio, a good Tinder conversation starter will both catch her attention and elicit some sort of emotional response.